Main: Bamberg-Mainz 10 days.

 Available rental bikes

 If you choose to rent a bike for the tour, we bring it to your start hotel.
 You can choose between woman’s and men's bicycles either with 7-speed gear shift and backpedal brake, 21-speed gear shift and freewheel or electric bikes.
 All ladies' bikes have a low opening and the bikes are suitable for all ladies from 150 cm in height.
 The men's bikes are available in various frame sizes for all gentlemen from 165 cm in height.
-You simply specify your wishes with your booking.
+On our Velociped tours we use high-quality e-bikes of the FLYER brand.
+They are technically mature and very robust.
+You simply specify your wishes at time of booking.

 7 day hotline service